All instruction has been moved online. More information can be found in the messages below.

 For more information regarding the process of issuing return permits to the State of Qatar, you can visit the Ministry of Public Health page on COVID-19 or contact the Government Contact Centre via the hotline (109).

-Below is the list of countries classified as at Low Risk of COVID-19, as of July 22, 2020.
+Below is the list of countries classified as at Low Risk of COVID-19, effective August 15, 2020.

 The list of low-risk countries will be reviewed every two weeks.
 Please check the Ministry of Public Health’s website for regular updates.

 Message: VCUarts Qatar employee tests positive for COVID-19

 We are writing to advise that an employee of VCUarts Qatar has unfortunately tested positive for COVID-19.
 We are in regular contact with the affected employee, ensuring they are getting the information and the support they need during this difficult time.
 They are doing well, quarantined at home.
 We are hopeful they will make a full recovery.

 It is expected that Qatar's Ministry of Public Health will undertake contact tracing with the assistance of our employee.
 This individual has not been on campus for over a month, well beyond the period of concern for on-campus contact.

 Please, now, and at any other time, if you feel you may have been in contact with anyone who has symptoms or has tested positive, make every effort to get tested as soon as possible and ideally avoid contact with others until you are certain you are not infected.

 This virus is so transmissible that even those taking precautions have become ill.

 If you have any questions please direct them at firstname.lastname@example.org